CAVEconnectome/CAVEclient/docs/guide/authentication.rst

 could have specified that in auth.save_token.

-Because we used the default values, this token is used automatically when we intialize a new FrameworkClient.
+Because we used the default values, this token is used automatically when we intialize a new CAVEclient.
 If we wanted to use a different token file, token key, or even directly specify a token we could do so here.

 .. code:: python

-    client = FrameworkClient(datastack_name)
+    client = CAVEclient(datastack_name)
     print(f"Now my basic token is: {client.auth.token}")

-    client_direct = FrameworkClient(datastack_name, auth_token='another_fake_token_678')
+    client_direct = CAVEclient(datastack_name, auth_token='another_fake_token_678')
     print(f"A directly specified token is: {client_direct.auth.token}")

-If you use a FrameworkClient, the AuthClient and its token will be automatically applied to any other services without further use.
+If you use a CAVEclient, the AuthClient and its token will be automatically applied to any other services without further use.